 WORLD VIDEO FORMATS

-There are three main analog TV broadcast standards used around the world and they are not compatible with each other.
-The American television analog standard is called NTSC (3.58).
-The other two are called PAL and SECAM.
-NTSC is an acronym that stands for Natonal Television Standards Committee.
-The PAL letters stand for Phase Alternate Line and SECAM is short for Sequential Color And Memory.
+There are three main analog TV broadcast standards used around the world and they are not compatible.
+The American television analog broadcast standard is called NTSC (3.58).
+NTSC is an acronym that stands for: Natonal Television Standards Committee.
+The other two systems are PAL and SECAM.
+The PAL is: Phase Alternate Line and SECAM is defined as: Sequential Color And Memory.
+These last two sort of represent the type of broadcast signal being processed.
+For what this means; how they work, and what they are, read on.

-Recordings made using PAL will not play properly in a VCR made for SECAM or NTSC.
+Recordings made using PAL will not play properly in a VCR made for SECAM or NTSC reproduction.
 SECAM recordings will not play correctly in a VCR made for the PAL or NTSC systems.
 Tapes recorded using an NTSC VCR will not play in a PAL or SECAM recorder.
 There are a few variants to the main three.
 NTSC has an older cousin known as 4.43.
-This simply means that instead of the picture being produced with a color subcarrier of 3.58 MHz it is running at 4.43 MHz.
+This simply means that instead of the picture being produced with a color subcarrier of 3.58 MHz, it is running at 4.43 MHz.
 A few countries still support this standard.
-Tapes recorded using this color system will play in recorders designed for 3.58 MHz NTSC but they will be in black and white or have poor color.
-The sharpness of the picture for the systems depends on the horizontal line count.
-NTSC has a line count of 525 and operates at 60 Hz at a frame rate of 30 fps. (frames per second).
+Tapes recorded using this color system will play in recorders designed for the 3.58 MHz NTSC, but they will be in black and white, or have poor color.
+The picture sharpness for each of these systems depends on its horizontal line count.
+NTSC has a line count of 525, operates at 60 Hz (house current) at a frame rate of 30 fps. (frames per second).
 The PAL system comes in a number of variations designated as B, D, G, H, I, K, L, M, and N. Each has a 625 line count and a field rate of 50 fps. operating at 50 Hz.
 The different letters correspond to the refresh rate of the screen and sound subcarriers.
-Most common is PAL-B/G/D/K/I. The others are more regional.
+Most common are the PAL B, D, G, I, and K. The others are more regional.
 SECAM has a field rating of 576 lines and frame rate of 25 fps.
-There are several variations depending on the nation.
-They are B, D, G, H , K, L, and M. Most common is the B and G sometimes called SECAM I and II.
-M is somewhat special since it serves primarily France and what used to be their colonies.
-SECAM differs significantly from the other color systems by the way the R-Y and B-Y signals are carried.
-In NTSC and PAL, each line carried both the R-Y and B-Y signals, encoded using quadrature amplitude modulation which carries one signal as an amplitude modulated signal and a second one as the relative phase of that signal against a reference signal.
+There are several variations of this depending on the nation.
+They are B, D, G, H , K, L, and M. Most common is the B and G, sometimes called SECAM I and II.
+M is somewhat special since it serves primarily France and (what used to be) their colonies.
+SECAM differs significantly from the other color systems by the way the R-Y and B-Y (red and blue) signals are handled.
+In NTSC and PAL, each scan line carried both the R-Y and B-Y signals, encoded using quadrature amplitude modulation which carries one signal as an amplitude modulated signal and a second one as the relative phase of that signal against a FM reference signal.
 This reference signal is provided as a short color burst at the start of every line.
 SECAM broadcasts R-Y and B-Y separately on alternating scan lines and uses frequency modulation to encode chrominance information on the sub carrier.
-FM broadcasts are far less susceptible to common interference like static.
-However, the simple FM scheme used allows the transmission of only one signal, not the two required for color.
+FM broadcasts are far less susceptible to common interference, like static.
+However, this simple FM scheme used allows the transmission of only one signal, not the two required for color.
 Playing a SECAM recording in one of the other two formats will cause the picture to roll and the color to alternate or be absent altogether.
 The multi-format Betas can play and record some of these standards but they will not convert them.
-That takes a separate device added in after the VCR.
+That takes a separate device added to the VCR.
 For the most part NTSC, PAL and SECAM will play in multi-format Betas regardless of the letter designations after the acronym.
 However the accuracy of the picture generation might be compromised to some degree.
 To open a panel showing the TV standards used by the various countries around the world here.

 ©Misterßetamax